AntonovAnton/math.evaluation/MathEvaluation.FastExpressionCompiler/README.md

 ### FastMathExpressionCompiler class
 The `FastMathExpressionCompiler` class implements the `IExpressionCompiler` interface (Added in version [2.3.1](https://github.com/AntonovAnton/math.evaluation/releases/tag/2.3.1)) and uses the [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler) to compile LINQ expressions into delegates.

-## Performance
-By leveraging `FastExpressionCompiler`, this library significantly reduces the time required to compile mathematical expressions.
-This makes it ideal for scenarios where expressions need to be compiled and executed repeatedly.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests for any enhancements or bug fixes.